Syndica/sig/src/ledger/readme.md

 ### ShredInserter

-The **ShredInserter** is the component of the ledger used to insert shreds.
+The **ShredInserter** is a component of the ledger used to insert shreds.

-It is implemented in [`insert_shred.zig`](./insert_shred.zig) and the main function that performs the shred insertion logic and updates corresponding metadata is `insertShreds`.
+It is implemented in [`insert_shred.zig`](./insert_shred.zig).
+The main function that performs shred insertion and updates the corresponding metadata is `insertShreds`.

-The `insertShreds` validates the shreds, recover any lost shreds and saves them together.
+The `insertShreds` function validates the shreds, recovers any lost shreds, and saves them.

-Note: The `insertShreds` is adequately documented, so that won't be repeated here.
+Note: The `insertShreds` function is adequately documented, so those details won't be repeated here.

 ### Shredder

-The shredder is the component of the ledger that can be used to convert all shreds to recreate the original buffer.
+The **Shredder** is a component of the ledger that can be used to reconstruct the original buffer from all shreds.

-For example if there is a need to reconstruct the Entries, as is done in the `getSlotEntriesInBlock` in the [`reader.zig`](./reader.zig).
+For example, it is used to recreate the Entries, as seen in the `getSlotEntriesInBlock` function in [`reader.zig`](./reader.zig).

-## Reader And Writer
+## Reader and Writer

-The Reader and Writer serve as wrappers around the ledger's backing database, providing a simplified interface for reading and writing data.
+The **Reader** and **Writer** serve as wrappers around the ledger's backing database, providing a simplified interface for reading and writing data.

-This abstraction enables interaction with the database without the need to directly engage with the underlying storage API.
+This abstraction allows interaction with the database without the need to directly engage with the underlying storage API.

-Additionally, it facilitates the handling of domain-specific data, allowing for operations that extend beyond the standard data structures defined by the column families.
+It also facilitates the handling of domain-specific data, enabling operations beyond the standard data structures defined by the column families.

 For example, the cleanup service utilizes the `reader.lowestSlot()` method to determine the slot up to which data should be cleaned in the ledger.

-The Reader is implemented in [`reader.zig`](./reader.zig), while the Writer is implemented in [`writer.zig`](./writer.zig).
+The **Reader** is implemented in [`reader.zig`](./reader.zig), while the **Writer** is implemented in [`writer.zig`](./writer.zig).

-The tests in these two files is also a good place to get a better understanding of the API exposed by the reader and write.
+The tests in these two files are also a good resource for gaining a better understanding of the API exposed by the Reader and Writer.

-## Putting it Together
+## Putting It Together

-The different components of the ledger: Backing database, ShredInserter, Shredder, Reader, Writer etc work together to manage how data is stored, and retrieved.
+The different components of the ledger—Backing Database, ShredInserter, Shredder, Reader, Writer, etc.—work together to manage how data is stored and retrieved.

-The BlockstoreDB, acts as the ledger’s storage, while the Reader and Writer simplify interactions with the database, making it easy to store and retrieve data without worrying about the low-level details of the storage backend.
+The **BlockstoreDB** acts as the ledger’s storage, while the Reader and Writer simplify interactions with the database, making it easy to store and retrieve data without worrying about the low-level details of the storage backend.